TBR-Development/VirtualCustoms-Nativefier/README.md

 ### MacOS

 1. Download and install the latest stable release of NodeJS.
-You can do this easily by using NVM [NVM][NVM_HOMEBREW].
+You can do this easily by using [NVM][NVM_HOMEBREW].
 2. After installing NodeJS, open your terminal and run `npm install -g nativefier -y`.
 3. Once that has finished, run the following commands in your terminal.
  ```sh